fatum/em-synchrony-aws/README.md

        :async => false))   # If set to true all requests are handle asynchronously
                            # and initially return nil

 You are done.

 All requests to AWS will use EM-Synchrony's implementation of em-http-request for non-block HTTP requests and fiber management.
 See [EM-HTTP-Request](https://github.com/igrigorik/em-http-request/wiki/Issuing-Requests#available-connection--request-parameters) for all client options

 ## Connection Pooling (keep-alive)

-We use [HotTub](https://github.com/JoshMcKin/hot_tub) to manage connection pooling.
-To enable connection pooling set the :pool_size to anything greater than 0.
-By default :inactivity_timeout is set to 0 which will leave the connection open for as long as the client allows.
-Connects are created lazy, so pools grow until they meet the set pool size.
+We use `EM::Synchrony::ConnectionPool` to manage connection pooling.
+To enable connection pooling set the :pool_size to anything greater than 0.    require 'aws-sdk'

-    require 'aws-sdk'
     require 'aws/core/http/em_http_handler'
     AWS.config(
-      :http_handler => AWS::Http::EMHttpHandler.new({
-        :pool_size => 20,
-        :inactivity_timeout => 0, # number of seconds to timeout stale connections in the pool, :never_block => true) # if we run out of connections, create a new one )
+      http_handler: AWS::Http::EMHttpHandler.new(
+        pool_size: 20
+    ))

 ## Streaming
 Streaming from disk,You can pass an IO object in the :data option instead but the object must respond to :path.
 We cannot stream from memory at this time.

     EM.synchrony do
       s3 = AWS::S3.new
       s3.buckets['bucket_name'].objects["foo.txt"].write(:file => "path_to_file")
       EM.stop
     end

     # Stream from AWS
     EM.synchrony do
       s3 = AWS::S3.new
       s3.buckets['bucket_name'].objects["foo.txt"].read do |chunk|
         puts chunk
       end